7+1 Commandments for Writing Irresistible Marketing Hooks

 I consult businesses on how to run successful ads online.
 One individual I like to mention in my own hooks is Alex Hormozi.
 Because many of these businesses know him.

-Here is one of my top performing hooks of all time:
+Here is my top performing hook:

 “Copy these 8 landing page tricks from Alex Hormozi to double your leads…”